PicoPlanetDev/whiteboard-recorder/README.md

 ## A recording system that creates a birds-eye view of a whiteboard recorded from any perspective

+Whiteboard Recorder captures high-resolution video of multiple whiteboards while still allowing for flexible camera placement.
+It provides a non-intrusive solution for archiving lessons and lectures to aid students that missed class.

 ![Screenshot of the homepage of Whiteboard Recorder](https://raw.githubusercontent.com/PicoPlanetDev/whiteboard-recorder/master/screenshots/homepage.png)

 ## Requirements